 Mr. Craig Demko | Board Member, 2018

 Craig Demko is the Director of Private Equity at the North Carolina Department of State Treasurer – Retirement Systems Division.
 He joined the North Carolina Retirement Systems in 2005 as the Alternative Investments Portfolio Manager.
 Since that time, he participated in expanding the portfolio with more than 100 fund transactions across Venture Capital, Growth Equity, Buyout, Secondary and Co-Investment strategies.
 In 2010 he was promoted to Director of Private Equity.
 As of 2Q18, the Private Equity portfolio represented 5.2% of the Pension Plan with a market value of $5.1 billion.

 Mr. Demko began his career in New York City with Oppenheimer & Company Inc., which subsequently became a subsidiary of the Canadian Imperial Bank of Commerce, and renamed CIBC World Markets.
 Within the Equity Research Department, he began as an Associate, later to be promoted to Director, contributing to the management of a staff of 150 investment professionals and an equity research universe consisting of approximately 1000 public companies across multiple industries.

-In 2000, he relocated to Boston and worked for two companies, a Vice President with HC Wainwright & Co., and a Senior Vice President for Josephthal and Co., in both cases coordinating an Institutional Equity Research platform with institutional clients.
+In 2000, he relocated to Boston and worked for two companies, as Vice President with HC Wainwright & Co., and as Senior Vice President for Josephthal and Co., in both cases coordinating an Institutional Equity Research platform with institutional clients.
 Mr. Demko attended the University of Massachusetts, Amherst where he received a BA in Economics.